YC-Lammy/simple_CM4_cluster/README.md

 # simple_CM4_cluster
 A simple compute module 4 cluster in a 120x120mm form-factor cabable of up to 7 pi.
 Each pi can work alone as a 78x58mm SBC.

-ports: 4 usb2.0, usb-c OTG, PCIE, 2 micro HDMI, CSI, DSI, micro SD and headers
+Ports(per pi): 4 usb2.0, usb-c OTG, PCIE, 2 micro HDMI, CSI, DSI, micro SD and headers

 The last six pin on the standard 40 way header has been removed on the board, include GPIO 16,19,20,21,26 and GND